andmos/bats-examples/README.md

 6 tests, 0 failures
 ```

 Did the code get any better or clearer?
-More dynamic yes, but shorter, better, or clearer?
+More dynamic and a better abstraction, but shorter?
 Absolutely not, but the tests are green so the refactoring could be made safer with guardrails.

 But, still a lot of duplication here.
 The variable is the way we look up content isn't it?
 The regex is the differentiator.
 Can we refactor even more and still have green tests?